Background

 Consequently, when they become adults, when they grow up, they display the same behaviors throughout their relationship from start to finish and irrespective of changing circumstances.

 As adults, offspring of narcissists tend to perpetuate a pathological primary relationship with their narcissistic parents.
+This is known as repetition compulsion.

+These kind of children turned adults depend on other people for their emotional gratification and for the performance of ego or daily functions.
 They are needy, demanding and submissive.
 They fear abandonment, they are clingy and they display immature behaviors in their effort to maintain their relationship with a companion or mate upon whom they depend.

 No matter what abuse is inflicted on these children as adults, they remain in the relationship by eagerly becoming victims.
+Codependents seek to control the abusers, control from the bottom.

+And some of these children end up as inverted narcissists.
 It's a form of covert narcissists and it's a codependent who depends exclusively on narcissists and narcissists who depend.

 If you are living with a narcissist, if you have a relationship with a narcissist, if you're married to a narcissist, if you're working with a narcissist, that does not mean that you're an inverted narcissist.

 To qualify as an inverted narcissist, you must crave to be in a relationship with a narcissist regardless of any abuse inflicted on you by the narcissist.
+You must actively seek relationships with narcissists and only with narcissists, no matter what your bitter and traumatic past experience has been.
+You must feel empty and unhappy when you're in relationships with any other kind of person except the narcissist.

 Only then, and if you satisfy some other criteria of dependent personality disorder, only then can you be safely labeled as an inverted narcissist.

-A small minority of children who grow up with narcissistic parents end up being counter-dependent and narcissistic themselves, emulating and imitating their parents, traits and conduct.
+A small minority of children who grow up with narcissistic parents end up being counterdependent and narcissistic themselves, emulating and imitating their parents, traits and conduct.

 The emotions of these children of narcissists, their needs are buried under scar tissue which had formed, coalesced and hardened during years of one form of abuse or another.

-Now counter-dependence are consummations.
+Now counter-dependence are contumacious.
 They reject and they despise authority.
 They are fiercely independent.
 They're controlling, they're self-centered, they're aggressive.
 They fear intimacy and they're locked into cycles of hesitant approach followed by avoidance of commitment.
 They're lone wolves, they're bad team players.

 Counter-dependency is a reaction formation.
 The counter-dependent dreads his own weaknesses and he seeks to overcome these self-imputed frailties and vulnerabilities by projecting an image of omnipotence, omniscience, defiance, success, self-sufficiently superiority, unbridled aggression and dangerous personality.